 You love the trees and shrubs on your property for the many different benefits that they provide.
 From shade to beauty to even sentimental value, your plants are important to you for quite a few reasons.
 Of course, you’ve invested money, time, and energy into them, as well.
-The last thing that you want to see is to see them die or decline.
+The last thing that you want to see is your trees die or decline.

-That’s why, if you’ve noticed something isn’t right—and are experiencing shrub and tree problems—you might be feeling worried.
+That’s why, if you’ve noticed something isn’t right—and are experiencing shrub or tree problems—you might be feeling worried.
 You can’t afford to lose even one these plants.
 If you can't diagnose the problem on your own, you want to be able to find a pro that can help you determine what’s wrong and implement a solution.
-You’d like to find an honest tree service in Alexandria, Arlington, and Springfield, VA, that won’t have you spending money on useless remedies but will tell you exactly what needs to be done and why.
+You’d like to find an honest tree service, that won’t have you spending money on useless remedies but will tell you exactly what needs to be done to save your tree and why.

 First and foremost, it’s important to recognize that addressing shrub and tree problems starts with a proper diagnosis.
 From pests to diseases and even environmental and cultural practices, there are many potential causes behind your shrub and tree problems.

-For many years, Kingstowne Lawn & Landscape has been providing plant health care solutions for shrubs and small ornamental trees.
-In order to help you understand some of these potential issues, we’ve rounded up 12 of the worst (and most common) problems in our region.
-It’s quite possible your plants could be suffering from one or more of these issues as there are often multiple factors at play.
+For many years, Kingstowne Lawn & Landscape has been providing shrub and ornamental tree services in Alexandria, Arlington, and Springfield, VA.
+In order to help you understand some of these potential issues, we’ve rounded up 12 of the most common tree problems in Virginia.

 1. Improper Planting